 Intervention

-Stabilized decision-making under pressure and reframed leadership identity from founder-as-protector to institutional steward.
+Stabilized decision-making under pressure and reframed his identity from founder-as-protector to institutional steward.

 Outcome